WholeStory Speech: Building Social and Communication Skills through Storytelling

 There are two levels of SEST training.

-- Basic Training teaches how to use the SEST approach and its materials with neurotypical children or adults.
+• Principal Training teaches how to use the SEST approach and its materials with neurotypical children or adults.
 It is geared to helping a child who has weak social interpersonal skills, weak group dynamic skills, is shy or steers away from interpersonal involvement.

-This first level of training covers the basic concepts and principles of SEST, outlines story grammar and/or CBT (cognitive behavior therapy) techniques, teaches the parts of a story and how to use storytelling to encourage social emotional communication abilities and self-expression.
+This first level of training covers the basic concepts and principles of SEST, outlines story grammar and/or CBT (cognitive behavior therapy) techniques, and teaches the parts of a story, and how to use storytelling to encourage social emotional communication abilities and self-expression.
 Then, through 10 specific exercises, participants are given the teaching tools to use SEST within their practice with neurotypical children.

-Basic Training Requirements, Fees, and Schedule
+Principal Training Requirements, Fees, and Schedule